 While this is great, the average consumer may simply believe that the newspaper wrote that article due to that company’s “stellar reputation”.
 Little do they know that the brand is trying to cover up something negative.

 Is Astroturfing Legal for Companies

 Seeing as the internet is a global database we have to look at this on a bigger scale.
 While most countries have laws and statutes against this behavior, the amount of deceitfulness on the internet often goes unnoticed.

-Most of the big name newspapers and media outlets such as CNN find themselves in this boat, often.
-Unlike smaller local newspaper who can, for a lack of better terms, get away with murder.
+Most of the big-name newspapers and media outlets such as CNN find themselves in this boat, often.
+Unlike smaller local newspapers who can, for a lack of better terms, get away with murder.

 Unlike in the United States, in Europe businesses are required to submit references, case studies and/or testimonials in order to release news online regarding anything about their business or service offerings.